Avital-Pikovsky/OS-final-work/final-work/q4/README.md

 > ‫‪$‬‬ ‫‪touch‬‬ ‫‪dir/sub/x‬‬

-- :על מנת להריץ את התוכנית , יש לכתוב את הפקודה הבאה

-`./dir_traversal dir  `
+- To run the program, write the following command: `./dir_traversal dir  `

-- :דוגמא לפלט
+- Example of output:

 > ‫‪D‬‬ ‫‪2327983‬‬ ‫‪dir‬‬